-A hobby that started out as a way to post online diaries in the 90s, blogging has grown into into a massive, endlessly varied form of communication unprecedented in human history.
+Starting out as online diaries in the 90s, blogging has grown into a massive, endlessly varied form of communication.

 Blogs can be short story collections, recipe hubs, role-playing games, or records of UFO sightings.
 They can help businesses advertise, educate customers, inform shareholders, or inspire community interactions.

-Blogs are so ubiquitous because anyone who’s able to put words into a document can be a blogger.
-You don’t need to know how to type; you don’t need to be able to see or hear.
+Blogs are so ubiquitous because anyone who’s able to put type can become a blogger.
+You don’t need to know how to type fast; you don’t need to be able to see or hear.
 You can’t be too old or too young to blog.
-You don’t even need to know anything about computers or the internet.
+You don’t even need to know anything about computers or the internet!

 Why Do People Blog?

-People blog for a whole host of reasons.
-Blogging can help you become a better writer, can make you some money on the side, or give you a platform for sharing all of your brilliant ideas.
+People blog for many reasons.
+Blogging can help you become a better writer, can make you some money on the side, or give you a platform for sharing your ideas.

-In fact, here are some of the top reasons people start a blog:
+Some of the most common reasons people start a blog include:

-- As a way to network with people all over the world that share a common interest.
+- As a way to network with people sharing a common interest.

-- To make a difference in the world by sharing political and social issues that plague the world.
+- To make a difference by sharing political and social issues.

-- As a way to express creative ideas through text and imagery.
+- As a way to express creative ideas.